psipred/merizo_search/README.md

 Output fields are configurable using the `--format` flag which allows the section of different fields: `query, target, emb_rank, emb_score, q_len, t_len, ali_len, seq_id, q_tm, t_tm, max_tm, rmsd`.

-### easy-search
+### `easy-search`

 `easy-search` combines `segment` and `search` into a single workflow.
 A multidomain query is parsed using `segment`, and the resultant domains are searched against a database using `search`.
 This can be called using:
 ```
 python merizo.py search <input.pdb> <database_name> <output_prefix> <tmp> <options>

 # Example:
-python merizo.py easy-search ../examples/AF-Q96HM7-F1-model_v4.pdb ../examples/database/cath_ssg5_pdb_files results tmp --iterate
+python merizo.py easy-search ../examples/AF-Q96HM7-F1-model_v4.pdb ../examples/database/cath results tmp --iterate
 ```

 As with `search`, the `-h` option will print all options that can be given to the program.
-The `database_name` argument should point to a Foldclass database (without the `.pt` an `.index`).
-A Foldclass database can be created using `merizo createdb`.
+The `database_name` argument is the prefix of a Foldclass database, as above.
+A Foldclass database can be created using `createdb`.

 This will print:
 ```
 2024-03-10 19:59:50,086 | INFO | Starting merizo search with command:

-merizo_search/merizo.py easy-search examples/AF-Q96HM7-F1-model_v4.pdb examples/database/cath_ssg5_pdb_files results tmp --iterate
+merizo_search/merizo.py easy-search examples/AF-Q96HM7-F1-model_v4.pdb examples/database/cath results tmp --iterate

 2024-03-10 19:59:50,086 | WARNING | Segment output file 'results_segment.tsv' already exists.
 Results will be overwritten!
 2024-03-10 19:59:50,086 | WARNING | Search output file 'results_search.tsv' already exists.
 Results will be overwritten!